Can Physician Assistants (PAs) Open Their Own Medical Practice?

 Collaborative Practice Agreements are also essential, as they define the working relationship between PAs and supervising physicians.
 These agreements outline the scope of practice, supervisory duties, and decision-making protocols for PAs.
 For more detailed information, you can refer to the Washington Medical Commission guidelines.

-It is crucial to recognize legal and regulatory boundaries to ensure that a PA's practice adheres to state and federal laws.
 Compliance with these regulations helps PAs navigate the complex landscape of medical practice, including the ownership and operation of their own clinics.

 • Navigating State Medical Boards: Each state's medical board regulates PA practice, setting rules on autonomy, supervision, and practice ownership.
 PAs must understand and comply with their state's specific regulations and obtain necessary approvals and licenses